sophiefoxg/case-study/README.md

 -> Output: Dotplot, Barplot, .csv, Cnet plot

 ###### KEGG Enrichment (Biological Processes)
--> Output: Dotplot, Pathview analysis of specific pathways of interest
+-> Output: Dotplot, Pathview analysis of specific pathways of interest for this analysis I looked at coagulation and wound healing by request of client.
+Script can be edited to look at different pathways

 ###### Gene Set Enrichment Analysis:
-due to the strain version, complete gene lists could not be created for full gene set analysis.
+Due to the strain version, complete gene lists could not be created for full gene set analysis.
 Therefore it was performed on only the differentially expressed genes.
 -> Output: GSEA.csv